opinner/opinner.github.io/slides.md

 # :x Umlauf2020
 The TKE budget equation is taken from [eq 4.23](https://www.io-warnemuende.de/files/staff/umlauf/turbulence/turbulence.pdf#equation.4.3.23) of the lecture scripts by Umlauf and Burchard.
 Assuming the flow is aligned with the x-direction and ignoring all horizontal gradients, the TKE budget can be simplified to the second equation ([eq 6.33](https://www.io-warnemuende.de/files/staff/umlauf/turbulence/turbulence.pdf#equation.6.4.33)). 𝒯ₖ denotes the sum of all transport terms.
-These equations are a part from some different nomenclature equal to eq.
+These equations are apart from some different nomenclature equal to eq.
 7.13 in *Ocean Mixing*, edited by Meredith and Naveira Garabato.

 ## How to quantify turbulence?
 <!-- .slide: style="text-align: left;"> -->